 However, a script can emulate such a load with ease.
 Automated testing is required for load, stress, and performance tests.
 However, these tests aren’t necessary for each and every app you develop.
 You’ll need to decide whether to perform them for each product separately.

-Shortcomings of automated testing
+Disadvantages of automated testing

-Now to the cons.
+Now to the cons of automated testing.

 Automated testing is more complex than manual testing